heikkilevanto/beertracker/manual.md

 ### Beer Board
 This is a list of beers available on the current location (or Ølbaren, if no list available for that location).
 There is a pull-down for selecting the location out of the few I have scripted access to.
-Next to that is a link to change the list from the simple format to a more extended one.
+There are couple of links nex to it:
+* www links to the home page of the bar, if known
+* (PA) filters the list so it only shows Pale Ales, IPAs and suchlike, as those are what I most often drink.
+* (Reload) forces a reload of the beer list.
+Otherwise the system caches the list for a couple of hours to make things go faster.
+Useful if you see the bartender writing a new one on the blackboard.
+* (all) expands all the entries, making the list more informative, but also using up much more space on the screen.

 In the simple form, each beer is on a line of its own.
 The lines can get wider than your phone screen, you can scroll sideways to read the rest.
 The important details are in the beginning of the line.
 * Tap number.
-Color coded for beer style
+Color coded for beer style.
+Clicking on this expands that one beer entry.
 * Two buttons for entering the beer into the system.
 One for a small beer, the other for a large one.
 Usually 25 and 40 cl, but can vary depending on what sizes the beer is served.